theinterned/batucada/README.rst

 You need a few libraries and can grab them with this command::

-   sudo apt-get install virtualenvwrapper libxml2-dev libxslt-dev mysql-client mysql-server libmysqlclient-dev python-dev
+   sudo apt-get install git virtualenvwrapper libxml2-dev libxslt-dev mysql-client mysql-server libmysqlclient-dev python-dev

 To install Lernanta, you must clone the repository: ::